dmitry-ivanov/laravel-wikipedia-grabber/README.md

     echo (new Wikipedia)->page('Donald Trump');
     ```

-    Live demo would be added soon.
+    Live demo would be here soon.

 ## Formats